SGC Card Grading Review – Is It Better Than PSA?

 Does SGC Have An Authentic "A" Grade?

-Yes, like the other grading companies, SGC will use the 'Authentic' designation as a way to authenticate a card without providing a number grade.
-Recently, SGC made some changes to better explain their 'Authentic' labels.
-Previously, SGC would just put an 'A' on the flip, but now the new process provides more explanation.
+Yes, like the other grading companies, SGC will use the ‘Authentic’ designation to authenticate a card without providing a number grade.
+Recently, SGC made some changes to better explain their ‘Authentic’ labels.
+Previously, SGC would just put an ‘A’ on the flip, but now the new process provides more explanation.

 SGC Gold Label Pristine 10 vs SGC Gem Mint 10.
 What's The Difference?